Puerto Rican units of measurement: Cuerda

 In Puerto Rico, a cuerda is a traditional unit of land area nearly equivalent to 3,930 square meters, or 4,700 square yards, 0.971 acres, or 0.393 hectares (ha).
 The precise conversion is 1 cuerda = 3,930.395625 m^{2}.
 The term "Spanish acre" instead has been used sometimes by mainlanders.
 A cuerda and an acre have often been treated as equal because they are nearly the same size.
-It continues to be an official unit of land measure in Puerto Rico today (2019).
+As of 2019 it continues to be an official unit of land measure in Puerto Rico.

 Caballería

-Caballería was a unit of land measurement in the Spanish Viceroyalties in the Americas during the times of the Spanish Empire in the 16th through 19th centuries Puerto Rico.
+Caballería was a unit of land measurement in the Spanish viceroyalties in the Americas during the times of the Spanish Empire in 16th through 19th century Puerto Rico.
 Widely used then, it was equivalent to 78.58 ha.
-This unit of measure is now (2019) obsolete.
+This unit of measure is obsolete.